dfe-analytical-services/shiny-template/README.md

 #### Check you can run it

 1. Check that you can run the app successfully using the instructions in this README
-2. Check that the example automated tests also run successfully using `shinytest2::test_app()`
+2. Check that the example automated tests also run successfully using `shinytest2::test_app()`<br>
+(If you get `Error in initialize(...) : Invalid path to Chrome`, the Analyst's Guide has a solution - [shinytest2 - Invalid path to Chrome (chromote) error message](https://dfe-analytical-services.github.io/analysts-guide/learning-development/r.html#shinytest2---invalid-path-to-chrome-chromote-error-message))

 #### Update standard variables